kjdoore/Random_Walk_Art/README.md

 1. `Enter size of box region (x, y)`: two numbers separated by a comma or space.
 These respective values give the x and y dimensions of the box that the walkers are constrained.
-The larger the box is, the more area the walkers have and the long walkers will walk.
+The larger the box is, the more area the walkers have and longer they will walk.
 **NOTE**: If this value is exceedingly large (total area > 250,000), then the code may take several minutes to generate the image.